jamesdmorgan/jamesdmorgan.github.io/_posts/2016-08-12-osx-dev-environment.md

 ## Vim

 I have added a role to install and configure vim.
-It installs pathogen and bundles for things like nerdtree etc
+It installs pathogen and bundles for things like nerdtree etc.

 ## Sublime

 Sublime is installed and configured.
-A handful of the things that are installed are
+A handful of the packages that are installed are

 - Package control
 - SideBarEnhancements